jepstein-eagle/adaptable/packages/adaptable/readme/Functions/alert_function.md

 Alerts are triggered, typically, when data changes through a [QueryRange](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_common_expression_.queryrange.html) that you specify.

-A QueryRange can include any type of data change, from all changes for a particular column to a very specific use case (e.g. if the Price Column change > 10%, or Country Column StartsWith 'c').
+A QueryRange can include any type of data change.
+For example, this could be all changes for a particular column or a much more specific use case (e.g. if the 'Price' column change > 10%, or 'Country' column StartsWith 'c').

-Alerts can, additionally, include [*Expressions*](https://api.adaptabletools.com/classes/_src_predefinedconfig_common_expression_.expression.html) (aka Queries) as the trigger (e.g. if the Price Column change > 10% AND Currency Column = 'EUR')
+Alerts can, additionally, include [*Expressions*](https://api.adaptabletools.com/classes/_src_predefinedconfig_common_expression_.expression.html) (aka Queries) as the trigger (e.g. if the 'Price' column change > 10% AND Currency Column = 'EUR')

 > Alerts will trigger both as the result of direct user edits in the Grid and as data ticks in the underlying data source.